-For a building to qualify to enter San Francisco’s condominium conversion lottery, at least one unit must have been owner-occupied for the three immediately preceding years.
-The number of units that must be owner-occupied increases to three for 5-6 unit buildings.
+When the lottery returns, it will be open to 2-4 unit buildings in which all but one of the units have been owner-occupied continuously by the same owner for at least three years.
 Each qualifying owner-occupant need only be an owner at the time the building enters the lottery; he/she could have been a rental tenant in the building for the previous three years.
 Occupancy is proven by sworn statement.
 The three-year period is measured backwards from the lottery entry deadline.
-So to qualify in 2011, the required number of owners must have occupied continuously since January 2008.
-The three-year occupancy requirements are extended to 10 years for any building from which two or more tenants (regardless of age or disability) were evicted from separate units for any reason unrelated to the tenants’ behavior after May 1, 2005.
+So to qualify in 2024, the required number of owners would need to have occupied continuously since January 2021.
+Note that the owner-occupancy period can be extended as the result of the building's eviction history.

 How does the condo conversion lottery work?